 Live Music

-Come listen to live music in the Playhouse Café or outdoors at the Playhouse Lawn.
-Every first Friday of the month, we host free performances in our cozy café – where you can enjoy a bite, sip a drink, and relax to the sounds of talented local musicians.
+Come join us for live music this summer in the Playhouse Café and in our main theater.
+Every Friday and throughout the summer season, we host high-end and community-based performances – where you can enjoy a bite, sip a drink, and relax to the sounds of talented local and nationally acclaimed musicians.

 First Fridays: Cross Purpose